leo3tian/llama4-proctor/README.md

-# LlamaProctor - AI-Powered Classroom Monitoring System
+# Sussi - AI-Powered Classroom Monitoring System

 A comprehensive classroom monitoring solution that uses AI to analyze student screen activity in real-time.
 The system consists of a macOS student client app and a web-based teacher dashboard, connected through MongoDB for seamless data synchronization.

 ## 🎯 Overview

-LlamaProctor combines real-time screen capture, AI analysis, and intuitive teacher tools to create a modern classroom monitoring experience.
+Sussi combines real-time screen capture, AI analysis, and intuitive teacher tools to create a modern classroom monitoring experience.
 Teachers can set assignments, monitor student progress, and receive intelligent insights about student engagement and focus levels.

 ## 🏗️ System Architecture